drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/big_data.md

 | Execution Time       | ~228.67 s      |
 | Time per Chunk       | ~2.10 s        |

-**Discussion**: Chunking managed to go through all 10.8 million rows while only using about 58 MB of memory at any time which is very low compared to a full load.
+**Explanation**: Chunking managed to go through all 10.8 million rows while only using about 58 MB of memory at any time which is very low compared to a full load.
 The downside is that it takes longer since everything runs one chunk after another.
 But if memory is your main concern, chunking is the safest option.

 ---